 1. Isla Guadalupe, New Mexico

-Isla Guadalupe is one of the best and premium places to dive with great white sharks.
-This volcanic island lies 150 miles off of the Baja California Peninsula.
+Isla Guadalupe is one of the best and most premium places to dive with great white sharks.
+This volcanic island lies 150 miles off the Baja California Peninsula.
 Isla Guadalupe is also an uninhabited island and is only accessible via liveaboard.

 A Great White Shark in Isle Guadalupe